-The Saudi Mining Polytechnic (SMP) was established in 2012 as partnership between Technical and Vocational Training Corporation (TVTC) and Ma’aden to develop cadres of young Saudis for the mining industry.
+Saudi Mining Polytechnic (SMP) was established in 2012 as a partnership between the Technical and Vocational Training Corporation (TVTC) and the Saudi Arabian Mining Company (Ma’aden) to develop cadres of young Saudis for the mining industry.
 The University of Missouri MST was initially contracted as the operator for SMP.
 The technical programs were designed and developed by the University of Missouri MST.

-SMP focuses on graduating well-rounded operators by developing strong life skills including discipline, work ethics, safety attitude, and effective communication and leadership.
+SMP focuses on graduating well-rounded operators by developing strong life skills including discipline, work ethics, safety attitude, effective communication and leadership.
 A safety exhibition has been established at SMP to propagate industrial and personal safety awareness.
-A fabrication lab (FABLAB) has also been established to promote innovation and creativity.
+A fabrication lab (FAB LAB) has also been established to promote innovation and creativity.

 In pursuit of quality, SMP applied for quality review and recognition through renowned quality and accreditation agencies including King Abdulaziz Award for Excellence and Education and Technical Evaluation Commission (ETEC).